alexandertrefz/essence/packages/website/diagnostics.md

 nothing down: a call picks its Overload BY the Arguments, so no Parameter Type is decided before they are read, and a `define` standing in one has to write the arrow.

+### `define-without-cases`

+A Warning: a `define` whose only arm is the `otherwise` arm.
+It asks nothing, so it is the value it answers with written the long way round, and every reader who meets it has to read the braces before they find that out.

+Never an Error, because this is exactly the shape a ladder has while it is being written.
+It is tagged `unnecessary` instead, so clients grey the `define` out rather than underline it — what is wrong with it is that it does nothing.

+Write the `otherwise` value on its own, or add the arms the `define` was going to ask.

 ## Protocols